Fabrizzz/Fission-Jvm17-Jersey-Env/jvm-jersey/examples/java/README.md

 # Hello World in JVM/Java on Fission

-The `io.fission.HelloWorld.java` class is a very simple fission function that implements `io.fission.Function` and says "Hello, World!" .
+The `io.fission.HelloWorld.java` class is a very simple fission function that implements `application.Function` and says "Hello, World!" .

 ## Building and deploying using Fission